 As the year commences and we begin to check things off of our “to-do” list of resolutions we want to work toward in the coming months, one of your goals might involve a change of pace in your living situation.
 Whether you feel stuck in a rut at your current place, you are looking to buy your first home, or you’re considering moving somewhere new for your family or your job, sometimes a change of scenery is all we need to jumpstart a new and exciting phase of our lives.

 When you begin the process of searching for a new place to live, you’ll quickly find that there are a number of reasons why the city of Branson is a lovely locale to find your new home.
-Continue on to find out more about what makes Branson the ultimate place to live in 2017!
+Continue on to find out more about what makes living in Branson MO in 2017 so great!

 With four picturesque seasons that would be fit for a postcard, you’ll never run short of beautiful natural sights and fun-filled outdoor activities.
 There are hiking and biking trails, lakes to fish and boat on, fabulous golf courses to play on, and more!